nhgritctran/PheTK/docs/phecode-module.md

 Extract ICD codes and map them to phecodes for phenome-wide association studies.

+### Recommended VM Configuration
+For the full _All of Us_ CDR v8 cohort, a **4 CPU / 26 GB RAM** VM with `engine="duckdb"` has been tested and is sufficient for `count_phecode`.
+DuckDB keeps memory bounded via its spill-capable pipeline, so this modest config is enough even on the full v8 cohort.
+Polars is a bit faster, but requires more RAM, e.g. **16 CPU / 104 GB RAM** for the full v8 cohort.

 ## count_phecode

 Generate phecode counts from ICD code data.
 Maps ICD codes to phecodes and aggregates counts per person-phecode combination.